Blockchain and Healthcare: Use Cases Today and Opportunities for the Future

 Patient medical data can vary from facility to facility.
 Every time a patient enters a new clinic, a medical card is created for said patient and is stored in a specific facility.
 This data is usually incomplete to the public eye and is filled with information recorded by the caregivers at the facility in question.
 This means that medical professionals in other facilities need to create new patient data cards.
 Most often, newly added information is redundant, leading to wasted time, which is a critical mishap when it comes to healthcare.
 It is also important to note that specific doctors need specific data in most cases.

 Blockchain and healthcare can bandage data management issues easily.
-The tech can create Blockchain medical records accessible and identical the world over.
+The tech can create Blockchain medical records accessible and identical the world over in the cloud, with the help of DevOps services.
 Patients could always have access to their health and treatment records when needed, and doctors as well.
 The use of Blockchain for medical records is closer upon us than it seems.

 - Clinical trials